MakeSchool-Tutorials/MakeSchoolNotes-Swift/P6-Introduction-Table-Views/content.md

 - Modification Date
 - Content

 Right now our basic cell only contains a title.
 You may have noticed a few styles under the `Table View Cell / Style` dropdown.
-You are going to roll your own and create a custom cell.
+You are going to create your own custom cell.

 > [action]
 > Select the `NoteCell` in the Interface Builder and expand the hierarchy.
 > ![image](notecell_custom_1.png)

-Let's see if you can create a custom cell with a title label and modification date label.
-Increase the cell height if needed, and feel free to add plausable placeholder text in your labels.
+Try this on your own: create a custom cell with a title label and modification date label.
+Increase the cell height if needed, and feel free to add some placeholder text in your labels.
-It makes it much easier to visualise and ensure you have the right asthetic.
+It makes it much easier to visualise and ensure you have the right aesthetic.

 *Hint* - Make sure you change the `Style` to `Custom` first; this will give you an empty `Content View` to work with.